KamilMynarski/energy_data_document_streaming/README.md

 # Introduction & Goals

 Hourly electricity consumption and generation varies throughout the day and across seasons.
 Time series data such as used in this project gives us oportunity to represent these changes.

 **Main goals:**

-Main goal is to create end-to-end pipeline that will start with csv data file and end with streamlit visualization of 24-hour average calculated for each parameter.
-After initial transformation all data will be in the JSON format, and will be stored in Mongo DB.
+Main goal of this project is to demonstrate how to create end-to-end pipeline that will stream, process and visualize data in the form of JSON (after initial trasformation from provided CSV file).
+To improve application deployment docker containers will be utilized on every pipeline stage.

 High level template of the project:
 ![Task Tracking (1)](https://github.com/KamilMynarski/energy_demand_documment_streaming/assets/78103509/8ebde6dc-b3c7-4a64-a462-a3df8fe36932)

+>>Current state: all tools used in the app are containerized except streamlit (to be implemented)

 ## 1. Dataset